scipy-conference/scipy_proceedings/papers/klaus_greff/paper.rst

 Thus in our example ``log_dir`` would be set to ``"log/NN64"`` .

-Groups of config values that should be saved or always be set together can be collected in so called *named configurations*.
+Groups of config values that should be saved or set together can be collected in so-called *named configurations*.
-These are defined analogous to configurations using a function decorated by ``@ex.named_config`` (or dictionaries / config files):
+These are defined analogously to configurations using a function decorated by ``@ex.named_config`` (or dictionaries/config files):

 .. code-block:: python